tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/clip_by_asset.rst

             ee.batch.data.deleteAsset(user_boundary_asset_path)
         except EEException as e:
             # Nothing to delete, so pass
-            if 'Asset not found' not in str(e): log.exception('Encountered an unhandled EEException.')
+            if 'Asset not found' not in str(e) and 'does not exist' not in str(e): log.exception('Encountered an unhandled EEException.')
                 raise e